Six years ago I had a breakthrough in learning how to stop getting stuck in overwhelm by doing the next best thing.

 Close up , colorful pushpins on calendar

-Several years ago I was looking back, and I had an overall tinge of regret, sensing that I spent too much time reclining in the sidelines and not enough time balls-to-the wall embracing my life.
+Several years ago I was reflecting, and I had an overall tinge of regret, sensing that I spent too much time reclining in the sidelines and not enough time balls-to-the wall embracing my life.

 Your clients don’t care if…